top of page

 Tuesday’s closure happened at about 7 p.m.
 Edwina John, a Juneau resident, said she was at the customer service door entrance when she was asked to leave.

-"They said it’s because the roof is about to collapse," she said.
-"They said the weight of the water was weighing down the snow and it might collapse."
+"They said the weight of the water was weighing down the snow and it might collapse," she said.

 Storms that dumped a record amount of snow on Juneau during the final days of December, along with more heavy snowfall the past couple of days, have resulted in numerous closures of businesses and other facilities, including the Nugget Mall.
 Rain on Tuesday added to the weight load on snow-covered roofs, with KTOO reporting the roof of the unoccupied Bill Ray Center downtown Juneau collapsed Tuesday.